kevinBloomquistGA/instructionalInterview/README.md

 # Today's Overview

 ## Our goals for today are to:
-- Get an idea of what's going on when we visit a web page
+1) Get an idea of what's going on when we visit a web page
-- Gain an understanding of how to see a web page from a developer's perspective through the lens of HTML & CSS.
+2) Gain an understanding of how to see a web page from a developer's perspective through the lens of HTML & CSS.
-- Build our own web page!
+3) Build the bones of our own web page!

 ## Let's get started...